-Once the assignable insert sends and returns have been set up on the IO -Input and I/O - Output screens, they can be patched here to channels and groups, in the same way that channel inputs are patched.
+Once the assignable insert sends and returns have been set up on the I/O - Input and I/O - Output screens, they can be patched here to channels and groups, in the same way that channel inputs are patched.

 The Fader View buttons select which paths are on display.
-The assignable inserts can also be patched to channels and groups by using the I/O Matrix panel.
-Once connected, the insert is switched into the channel path using the buttons on the Input/Output panel (shown).